-The rifles and other equipment shall be checked for compliance with the rules and marked as such under the supervision of the chief of competition.
-A spare rifle and other equipment can also be checked and marked using the same procedures if requested by a competitor or their coach.
+Snowshoes, mukluks and rifles shall be checked for compliance with the rules and marked as such under the supervision of the chief of competition.
+A spare pair of snowshoes and a spare rifle can also be checked and marked using the same procedures if requested by a competitor or their coach.
 Spare rifles and equipment may only be used if the original equipment malfunctions during the course of an event.

-All rifles and equipment must also be checked after each race as per IBU rules.
+All snowshoes and rifles must also be checked after each race as per IBU rules.
+Replacement: